WHAT AREMETA PROGRAMS?

 Set 13: Visual versus Auditory versus Kinesthetic Visual = a focus on images and movies.Auditory = focus on sounds and words.Kinesthetic = focus on feelings and movement.

 If you want to see examples of these patterns in famous quotes, click here.

 How thinking style, filters, feelings and actions work togetherThere is a dynamic relationship between thinking (meta programs and Graves drives), perception, emotion and behaviour.

-For example: someone is working with a particular appliance and is focused on ‘Procedure’.
+- How mindset and perception determine your how you feelMindset plus the resulting perceptual filters affect somebody’s mood and emotions and vice versa.
+For example: Someone is working with a particular household appliance and they are focused on ‘Procedure’.
 They encounter a problem.
 They feel frustrated.
-Then they notice the manual on the bookshelf.
+Then they notice the appliances manual on the bookshelf.
 They start to feel better: “Ah, there must be a solution somewhere in there!”

-- Milton H. Erickson’s Hypnotherapy
+- Milton H. Erickson (Hypnotherapy)

-- Alfred H. Korzybski’s linguistic philosophy
+- Alfred H. Korzybski (Linguistic Philosophy)

-- Miller, Galanter and Pibram’s cybernetics
+- Miller, Galanter and Pibram (Cybernetics)